lucabro81/typescript-web-component-boilerplate/README.md

 # Typescript Web Component Boilerplate

-Template to build lazy loaded web components collections with typescript and nothing(almost)else.
-Well, there're some other dependecies but are mainly for webpack.
+Template to build lazy loaded web components collections with Typescript and nothing(almost)else.
+Well, there're some other dependencies but are mainly for webpack.

 ### Installation